xmos/lib_xud/doc/rst/basic_usage.rst

 The USB specification requires the ability for an endpoint to send a `STALL` response to the host if an endpoint is halted, or if control pipe request is not supported. ``lib_xud`` provides various functions to support this.
-In some cases it is easier to use the ``XUD_ep`` whilst in other cases it is easier to use the endpoint address.
+In some cases it is convenient to use the ``XUD_ep`` whilst in other cases it is easier to use the endpoint address.
+Functions to use either are provided.

 ``XUD_SetStall()``
 ------------------